History of U.S. foreign policy, 1913–1933: Hoover and the Great Depression, 1929–1933

 When Hoover took office, an international committee meeting in Paris promulgated the Young Plan, which created the Bank for International Settlements and stipulated the partial forgiveness of German World War I reparations.
 Hoover was wary of agreeing to the plan, as he feared that it would be linked to reduced payments on loans the U.S. extended to France and Britain in World War I. He ultimately agreed to support the proposal at the urging of Owen D. Young, the American industrialist who chaired the committee.
-Despite the settlement reached by the Young Plan, the German economy collapsed in the early 1930s, and Germany announced that it could not pay reparations.
+Due to the severe effects of the Great Depression on its economy, Germany was unable to pay reparations under the Young Plan's schedule.
 In response, Hoover issued the Hoover Moratorium, a one-year halt on Allied war loans conditional on a suspension of German reparations payments.
 Hoover also made American bankers agree to refrain from demanding payment on private loans from Germans.
 Hoover hoped that the moratorium would help stabilize the European economy, which he viewed as a major cause of economic troubles in the United States.
 As the moratorium neared its expiration the following year, an attempt to find a permanent solution was made at the Lausanne Conference of 1932.
-A working compromise was never established, and reparations payments virtually stopped.
+The agreement reached there was not approved by any of the affected countries because acceptance was provisional on the United States cancelling the war debts owed to it, and that did not happen.
+Reparations payments as a result virtually stopped.

 Hoover placed a priority on disarmament, which he hoped would allow the United States to shift money from the military to domestic needs.
 Hoover and Stimson focused on extending the 1922 Washington Naval Treaty, which sought to prevent a naval arms race.
 A previous effort to extend the Washington Naval Treaty, the Geneva Naval Conference, had failed to produce results, but the Hoover administration convinced the British to re-open negotiations.
-In 1930, the United States and other major naval powers signed the London Naval Treaty.
+In 1930 the United States and other major naval powers signed the London Naval Treaty.
 The treaty represented the first time that the naval powers had agreed to cap their tonnage of auxiliary vessels (previous agreements had focused on capital ships), but the treaty did not include France or Italy.
 The treaty provoked a nationalist backlash in Japan due to its reconfirmation of the "5–5–3" ratio which limited Japan to a smaller fleet than the United States or the United Kingdom.
 At the 1932 World Disarmament Conference, Hoover urged worldwide cutbacks in armaments and the outlawing of tanks and bombers, but his proposals were not adopted.